-Health care options (such as medical testing and treatments) almost always carry some risks.
-Those risks could impact quality of life.
-Patients and health care practitioners should weigh the benefits of tests and treatments against the potential negative impacts on quality of life (see also Medical Decision Making Medical Decision Making read more ).
+Medical interventions (such as medical testing and treatments) almost always carry some risks.
+Those risks could impact quality of life Quality of Life in Older People Quality of life is often defined as the degree to which a person is healthy, comfortable, and able to participate in or enjoy life events.
+As such, it is highly personal.
+What one person views... read more .
+Patients and health care practitioners should weigh the benefits of tests and treatments against the potential negative impacts on quality of life (see also Medical Decision Making Medical Decision Making ).

 Potential benefits of medical interventions include the following: